CeCe Winans: Solo career

-Winans took a two-year break from releasing albums and returned in 2003 with Throne Room.
+Winans took a two-year break from releasing music and returned in 2003 with Throne Room.
 The first 1,000 copies were issued with a bonus CD that contained exclusive interviews with the artist, the making of the CD, some touring footage, and the music video "More Than What I Wanted" (which came from the 2001 release).
 In 2004, the 25-city tour Throne Room with the group Anointed featured free admission and was followed with a DVD release of the concert recorded in Tennessee.
 Live in the Throne Room contained tracks from all of Winans's albums.
-Around September 2004, Winans experienced what she thought was a flu but turned out to be a serious stomach infection and was hospitalized immediately for surgery.
-Due to the extended recovery time, the second half of the Throne Room Tour was postponed to early 2005.
+Around September 2004, she had what she thought was flu but turned out to be a serious stomach infection and was hospitalized immediately for surgery.
+Due to an extended recovery time, the second half of the Throne Room Tour was postponed to early 2005.

-Winans's seventh album Purified was released in 2005.
+Winans' seventh album Purified was released in 2005.
 Her nephew Mario Winans was one of four producers.
 Her son Alvin III co-wrote several songs on the album, and her younger sisters Angie and Debbie performed.

-Winans' collection of Top Ten R&B radio hits include "Count On Me", her duet with Whitney Houston, from the Waiting to Exhale soundtrack.
+CeCe Winans' collection of Top Ten R&B radio hits includes "Count On Me", her duet with Whitney Houston, from the Waiting to Exhale soundtrack.
 The single was certified Gold in the US and reached No. 8 on the Billboard Hot 100, No. 4 on the Adult Contemporary chart, and No. 8 on the Billboard R&B Singles chart.

 Winans released her eighth album, Thy Kingdom Come on April 1, 2008, featuring the single "Waging War".
 On October 6, 2009, a BeBe & CeCe reunion album named Still was released by Malaco Records, and features collaborations with Marvin Winans and contemporary gospel sister duo Mary Mary.

-On December 23, 2010, Winans along with Bebe and Mary Mary, featuring the West Angeles Choir, performed on The Tonight Show with Jay Leno.

-From 2012 to 2014, Winans was a judge on BET's gospel singing competition, Sunday Best, along with her brother Bebe.
+On December 23, 2010, Winans, along with Bebe and Mary Mary, featuring the West Angeles Choir, performed on The Tonight Show with Jay Leno.
+From 2012 to 2014, Winans was a judge on BET's gospel singing competition Sunday Best, along with her brother BeBe.